0xPolygon/polygon-docs/docs/tools/wallets/getting-started.md

 ## Third party wallets

 !!! info "Third-party"
       Some third party wallets may not have Polygon networks natively as an option in their blockchain network selection.
-It is very easy to fix this by using Chainlist, searching for the Polygon network you want to add to your wallet, and click the "Connect Wallet" button.
+It is easy to fix this by using Chainlist.
+Search for the Polygon network you want to add to your wallet, and click the **Connect Wallet** button.
 More information and an example of adding a mainnet or testnet Polygon chain using Chainlist MetaMask wallet can be found [here](../wallets/metamask/add-polygon-network.md).

 !!! warning "Third-party wallets"
       **You should do your own due diligence before using third party wallets**.
 The official Polygon Support **cannot** provide assistance for issues with these wallets or other non-native wallets.